Freekeh Pilaf made with Mint, Pine Nuts and spices.

 - 1 1/2 tsp. lemon juice

-- Place oil, onion, and 1 clove garlic into saucepan.
+Place oil, onion, and one clove garlic into saucepan.
 Sauté on medium heat for about 10 minutes, stirring occasionally.

-- Cover, reduce heat to low.
+Cover, reduce heat to low.
 Let simmer for 20 minutes.
-(It smelt sooo yummy in my house at this point!)
+(It will smell sooo yummy at this point!)